fowlay/gerke-decoder/README.md

     -o 4200 -l 180

-All options refer to the same time axis, starting at 0 seconds at the beginning of the .wav file.
-To plot a 10 s interval out of the 180 s segment, add e.g.
+All options, except for -l, refer to the same time axis, starting at 0 seconds at the beginning of the .wav file.
+To plot a 10 s interval within the 180 s segment, add e.g.

-    -A -Z 4300,10
+    -o 4200 -l 180 -A -Z 4300,10

 ### Timestamps